R. N. Ravi: Governor of Tamil Nadu (2021–2026)

 Ravi has been criticised as being dictatorial by Stalin.
 Due to his reluctance and delay in giving assent to various bills passed by the state assembly, the assembly passed a resolution urging the union government to set time limits for governors to give assent to bills.
+On 7 April 2025, Ravi stated that if the governor does not approve a bill, it indicates that the "bill is dead".
+The statement drew criticism from Stalin and P. Chidambaram.

 In April 2025, in the case of The State of Tamil Nadu v.
-The Governor of Tamil Nadu, the Supreme Court of India delivered a landmark judgement mandating time limits for governors to act on bills passed by state legislatures.
-The Court held that the prolonged inaction on ten bills by Governor Ravi before referring them to the President, soon after their re-passage by the legislature, was unconstitutional.
-The Supreme Court also cleared the 10 bills under the provisions of Article 142.

-On 20 November 2025, a five-judge constitutional bench of the Supreme Court of India issued an advisory on the April 2025 case of The State of Tamil Nadu v.
-The Governor of Tamil Nadu.
-The advisory is based on the 14 constitutional questions raised by precedent in India to the Supreme Court.
-The five- judge bench confirmed that no timelines can be imposed on presidents or governors.
-Further stated that, Governors cannot sit on bills indefinitely, and the court stated that the Governor has three constitutional options: to grant assent, to reserve it for the consideration of the President, or to withhold assent and return the bill to the Legislative Assembly for reconsideration.
+The Governor of Tamil Nadu, the Supreme Court delivered a landmark judgement mandating time limits for governors to act on bills passed by state legislatures.
+The court ruled that the prolonged inaction on the ten bills by governor Ravi before referring them to the president, after their re-passage by the legislature, was unconstitutional.
+The court also cleared the pending bills under the provisions of Article 142.
+However, on 20 November 2025, a five-judge constitutional bench of the Supreme Court issued an advisory on the April 2025 case.
+The advisory was based on the 14 constitutional questions raised by the president to the court.
+The bench confirmed that no timeline is stipulated in the Constitution of India for the president or governors to take action on the bills.
+It further opined that the governors cannot sit on the bills indefinitely, and the governor has three options: to grant assent, to reserve it for the consideration of the president, or to withhold assent and return the bill to the assembly for reconsideration.

+On 12 April 2025, Ravi reportedly asked students to chant Jai Shri Ram during an event held at Thiagarajar College of Engineering in Madurai.
+The State Platform for Common School System, an association of educationists and activists, wrote to the president Droupadi Murmu demanding Ravi's removal from office based on the allegation that his actions violated Article 159 of the Indian Constitution, which pertains to the oath of office taken by governors.
+Leaders from the ruling DMK and its allies also condemned the incident, stating that it was inappropriate for a constitutional authority to make religious exhortations at an educational institution.

+On 20 January 2026, Ravi declined to deliver the customary address provided by the state government and walked out of the assembly.
+The governor's office later released a statement citing that not being allowed to speak, not playing the National Anthem at the beginning of the session, and falsified claims in the address prepared by the state government as the reasons for the governor's walkout.
+Chief minister Stalin condemned the governor's move and said that it violates the house protocol and is a disrespect to the assembly.

+Governor of West Bengal (2026–Incumbent)

+On 5 March 2026, Ravi was appointed the Governor of West Bengal succeeding C. V. Ananda Bose, while Rajendra Arlekar, the Governor of Kerala, was given additional charge of Tamil Nadu.